 It is our belief that God institutes marriage and family, and healthy, stable families are essential for the church to be effective in fulfilling its mission.
 Parents are called by God to walk in the character of Christ and to train their children in the nurture and loving discipline of the Lord Christ (Mark 10:6-8; Ephesians 5:22-6:4).
 The Lord is calling His people to walk in the fear of the Lord and in a biblical standard of holiness and purity.
 Marriage covenants between one man and one woman are ordained by God and need to be honored and kept (Genesis 2:22-24; Proverbs 16:6; Mark 10:9; I Thessalonians 4:3-8; I Corinthians 6:18-20).

 Believing that our God is turning the hearts of the fathers and mothers to the sons and daughters in our day, we are committed to spiritual parenting on every level of church and ministry life (Malachi 4:5-6; I Corinthians 4:15-17).
-Participation in a church or abiding groups is a fundamental commitment to the Vine Fellowship Network family.
-The VFN churches or abiding groups are fellowship of believers and/or families who are committed to one another and to reaching others for Christ.
+Participation in a church or abiding groups is a fundamental commitment.
+The churches, abiding groups are fellowship of believers and/or families who are committed to one another and to reaching others for Christ.
 We believe the Lord desires to raise up spiritual families in many levels including the local church, abiding groups, congregations, apostolic movements in the kingdom of God (I Corinthians 12:18; Ephesians 4:16).
 We believe each spiritual family needs to share common values, vision, goals, and a commitment to build together, with the need to receive ongoing training in these areas (Psalm 133; II Peter 1:12,13; II Timothy 2:2).
 We are committed to reaching, training and releasing young people as co-laborers for the harvest, as the young and the old labor together (Acts 2:17; Jeremiah.
 31:13).

 Multiplication is expected and encouraged in every sphere of church life.
 Churches should multiply into new churches and abiding groups should multiply into new abiding groups.
 Church multiplication, or starting abiding groups needs to be a long-term goal of every church or abiding group; for God’s design is that everything reproduces after its own kind (Acts 9:31; Mark 4:20; Genesis 1:11-25).
 The VFN family of churches will be made up of many new regional families of churches as apostolic fathers and mothers are released in the nations of the world (Acts 11:19-30; Acts 13-15).